 Wash and Dry

 You should always wash fresh produce before eating or cooking, but another important step when roasting is to make sure your vegetables are dry.
-Water generates steam, and again, we want to avoid steam to ensure the vegetables turn brown and crispy.
+Water generates steam, and again, you want to avoid steam to ensure the vegetables turn brown and crispy.

 Spread the vegetables out on a sheet pan and leave plenty of space around each piece.
 If you overcrowd the pan, the vegetables will steam.
 Are you noticing a trend here?
 Steam is the enemy when trying to create crisp, roasted veggies!